tpope/vim-fireplace/README.markdown

 ## Installation

-First, set up [cider-repl][].
+First, set up [cider-nrepl][].
 (If you skip this step, fireplace.vim will make do with eval, which mostly works.)
 Next, fireplace.vim doesn't provide indenting or syntax highlighting, so you'll want [a set of Clojure runtime files](https://github.com/guns/vim-clojure-static) if you're on a version of Vim earlier than 7.4.
 You might also want [classpath.vim][] to run code when